 This proposal is intended for all parties and stakeholders in the country and region who are interested in FEWER.
-These include the fisheries authority, fisherfolk organizations, individual small-scale fishers and boat owners, meteorological services, disaster management agency, physical planning unit, coast guard, telecommunications regulator, CRFM Secretariat, Red Cross and others.
+These include the fisheries authority, fisherfolk organizations, individual small-scale fishers and boat owners, meteorological services, disaster management agency, physical planning unit, coast guard (Marine Unit, MU), telecommunications regulator, CRFM Secretariat, Red Cross and others.
 These agents have different perspectives and interests, and are unlikely to see the national situation in the same way.
 Yet, their agreement with the proposal is needed for FEWER co-design, implementation and sustainability.

 Readers may wish to refer to the country consultation report for the situation assessment underpinning each section.
 Given the diversity of audiences, the proposal is as concise and non-technical as possible.
 In preference to references at the end, we have used footnotes for convenient access to resources, and to constantly remind readers of the wealth of initiatives and materials to which FEWER connects.
 Each section has content geared towards enabling fisheries management as well as content addressing the Information and Communications Technology (ICT) aspects of FEWER that are the focus of the proposal.
 Fisheries management contexts into which the FEWER ICT proposal is embedded need to be addressed for sustainability, but many of these are beyond the scope of FEWER.
 Readers may use this proposal as a resource for sustaining and further developing FEWER beyond the initial project.
-Intended audiences include agents who wish to modify or extend FEWER, as well as those who wish to address associated fisheries-related challenges and opportunities.
+Intended audiences include agents who wish to modify or extend FEWER, as well as those who wish to address associated fisheries-related challenges and opportunities adequately and efficiently effect communications in support of checklist practices.

-2. CROSS-CUTTING GOVERNANCE AND INSTITUTIONAL ARRANGEMENTS

-In this section, before we go into more specific aspects of the proposal, we frame and embed FEWER in the larger context of marine governance and institutions as called for in the EWS good practice checklist.
-We do so also in the context of telecommunications regulatory and procedural frameworks as essential to adequately and efficiently effect communications in support of checklist practices.
 As issues of data and information sharing, and related data formats, feature strongly in early warning and emergency response, these matters are treated as necessary.
 An understanding of these arrangements is necessary in order to build, operate, and sustain an enabling environment with adaptive capacity for the FEWER ICT solution.
 This is why we have put this section first in the proposal despite it being last in the checklist.
 Much of this background is from literature and well-documented fisheries initiatives rather than consultation.

+2 CROSS-CUTTING GOVERNANCE AND INSTITUTIONAL ARRANGEMENTS

+In this section, before we go into more specific aspects of the proposal, we frame and embed FEWER in the larger context of marine governance and institutions as called for in the EWS good practice checklist.
+We do so also in the context of telecommunications regulatory and procedural frameworks as essential to